 Special priority is given to beginning, socially disadvantaged, and veteran farmers to encourage their participation in CSP and their adoption of conservation practices on their farms.
-The farm bill requires NRCS to set-aside 5 percent of acres enrolled in CSP to be made available for beginning farmers and ranchers and another 5 percent of acres for socially disadvantaged producers.
+The 2018 Farm Bill retains the requirement for NRCS to set-aside 5 percent of acres enrolled in CSP to be made available for beginning farmers and ranchers and another 5 percent of acres for socially disadvantaged producers.
 These two pools of applicants will compete for funding amongst other beginning and socially disadvantaged farmers, but not with farmers as a whole – thereby increasing their chances of securing a CSP contract.

 Within these set-asides, preference is to be given to veteran farmers.
 Any set-aside funds or acres that are not used by a certain date during the fiscal year (to be determined by the Secretary of Agriculture) will be re-pooled so that they can be used by other producers in the programs.

 CSP is currently the largest federal conservation program by acreage.
-Nearly 60 million acres of crop, forest, and pasture, and rangeland are currently enrolled in the program – accounting for nearly seven percent of farm and ranch land nationwide, a figure that will grow each year.
-For reference, this means that the total number of acres enrolled in CSP as of 2013 is slightly more than the area of Minnesota, or twice the size of Pennsylvania, with more to come.
+More than 70 million acres of crop, forest, and pasture, and rangeland are currently enrolled in the program – accounting for nearly seven percent of farm and ranch land nationwide, a figure that will grow each year.

-From 2009 – 2013, NRCS obligated approximately $4 billion to CSP contract-holders across the country.
+From 2009 – 2018, NRCS obligated more than $8 billion to CSP contract-holders across the country.